henri-hulski/cartridge_braintree/README.rst

 ===================

 Braintree Payments processing for Mezzanine/Cartridge.
-Supports Cartridge 0.13 and newer and Django 1.11.x.
+Supports Django 1.11.x and Cartridge 0.13 or newer.

 Instructions for use
 --------------------